 Source: Progressive Foam

-The GSA concludes that green roofs can reduce stormwater runoff up to 65%.
+The GSA concludes that green roofs can reduce stormwater runoff by up to 65%.

 Source: U.S. General Services Administration